 Polio is more common in infants and young children and occurs under conditions of poor hygiene.
 However, paralysis is more common and more severe when infection occurs in older individuals.
 In exceedingly rare cases, oral polio vaccine has caused paralytic polio in a person who received the vaccine or in a person who was a close contact of a vaccine recipient.

-: Allopathy believes that poliomyelitis is the result of an infectious disease involving the spinal cord and the brain.
+Causes and Symptoms: Allopathy believes that poliomyelitis is the result of an infectious disease involving the spinal cord and the brain.
 It starts as a slight indisposition in the child when he may be a little 'off colour'.
 Fever is followed by loss of muscle tone, and finally, paralysis.
 In some cases, paralysis of the limbs may come on quite suddenly, usually with a sharp rise in temperature.
 The child may go to bed in seemingly good health, but may wake up totally paralyzed in the next morning.
 The severity of the disease depends on which internal organ has been seriously affected.
 If the respiratory muscles have been affected, it may bring on death.
 But if only the spinal cord is affected, the lower limbs may be paralyzed.
 In most of the cases that is the case.
 If untreated, the leg muscles may atrophy, giving the limbs a dried-up look.
 Modern medicine has developed a vaccine, available in the form of drops, which gives immunity to infants against polio.

 Symptoms of the disease include fever, malaise, headache, nausea and vomiting, excruciating muscle pain and stiffness in the neck and back.

 Ayurveda maintains that the various forms of paralysis known as Pakshaghata, Ardhangaghata, Ekangaghata and Sarvangaghata are the result of the vitiation of vata.